 - always be accessible in the long term, so that employees can search for the information they need.

-The human resources department, which uses huge amounts of documentation on a daily basis, can thus reduce the time spent each day searching through company knowledge and devote more time to specific and more valuable tasks.
+With a Knowledge Management System, it is possible to reduce the time spent each day searching through the company's knowledge base and devote more time to specific and more valuable tasks.

 Let's see in practice, how a good knowledge management system can help the HR department in its daily management.